php-dev-br/laravel-doc-pt-br/precognition.md

 ```

 <a name="repopulating-old-form-data"></a>

 #### Repopulating Old Form Data

-In the user creation example discussed above, we are using Precognition to perform live validation; however, we are performing a traditional server-side form submission to submit the form.
-So, the form should be populated with any "old" input and validation errors returned from the server-side form submission:
+In the user creation example discussed above, we are using Precognition to
+perform live validation; however, we are performing a traditional server-side
+form submission to submit the form.
+So, the form should be populated with any "
+old" input and validation errors returned from the server-side form submission:

 ```html
 <form x-data="{